What is acupuncture?

 What should I do while receiving an acupuncture treatment?

-- Turn off your cell phone, your PDA, and/or your pager.
+- Turn off your cell phone.
 This is your time to focus on yourself.

 - Relax, breathe, and tune into your body.